-Summative assessment should include opportunities for students to review their work before the assessment, so they can familiarise themselves with the type of assessment set; and identify areas where their understanding can be improved.
+Summative assessments should be aligned to and complemented by the formative assessments that precede it.
+They should include opportunities for students, their peers or staff to review their work before the assessment, so they can familiarise themselves with the type of assessment set and identify areas where their understanding can be improved.

-One of the most enduring frameworks to define what makes a good assessment is van der Vleuten’s notion of assessment utility, which he defined as the product of reliability, validity, feasibility, cost effectiveness, acceptance, and educational impact.
-(Kibble, 2017).
+One of the most enduring frameworks to define what makes a good assessment is van der Vleuten’s notion of assessment utility, which he defined as the product of:

 Best Practice Tips